Charles Napier (British Army officer, born 1782): Service in India

 Napier remained for a while as the Commander-in-Chief in India.
 He also quarrelled repeatedly with Lord Dalhousie, the Governor-General of India.
 The source of the dispute was Dalhousie's behaviour on India's north-west frontier.
 Dalhousie had requested repeated punitive raids against villagers who had not paid taxes.
 Napier was opposed to these tactics but accompanied a column of East India Company troops under Sir Colin Campbell and Punjab troops under George Lawrence.
 The Punjab troops were not under Napier's command and began burning villages on Lawrence's orders.
-"This was as impolitic as it was dishonourable to the character of British soldiers," protested Napier, "yet no power was entrusted to me, and I had been sufficiently cautioned against interfering with the Punjaub civil authorities."
+"This was as impolitic as it was dishonourable to the character of British soldiers," protested Napier, "yet no power was entrusted to me, and I had been sufficiently cautioned against interfering with the Punjab civil authorities."

 Napier returned home to England for the last time.
 He was still suffering with physical infirmities which were results of his wounds during the Peninsular War, and he died about two years later at Oaklands, near Portsmouth, England, on 29 August 1853, at the age of 71.
 However his quarrel with Dalhousie was not over.
 In his posthumously published Defects, Civil and Military of the Indian Government (Westerton, 1853) he detected and condemned the growing superciliousness of the English in India towards the Indians; "The younger race of Europeans keep aloof from Native officers … How different this from the spirit which actuated the old men of Indian renown," he wrote.
 He proposed that British officers should learn the language of the natives and that native officers be appointed as ADCs and Companions of the Bath.
 "The Eastern intellect is great, and supported by amiable feelings", he wrote, "and the Native officers have a full share of Eastern daring, genius and ambition; but to nourish these qualities they must be placed on a par with European officers."

 When revolt broke out in 1857, Napier's Defects was hailed as a prophetic work which correctly identified many of the seething tensions in the sub-continent.
 The problem was as one of his contemporaries observed "Had he made his representations with sober moderation, eschewing all offensive exaggeration, his warnings and suggestions would have commanded attention.
 Instead they were pooh-poohed as the emanations of a distempered mind."